ashleyshakir/tic-tac-toe/README.md

 Your classic tic tac toe game!
 Player one plays X and player 2 plays O. Each player takes turns placing their marks on a grid of three-by-three squares.
 If a player gets three marks in a row horizontally, vertically, or diagonally, then that player wins the game!

+## Features

+- Single Player mode allows you to play against the computer
+- Leaderboard tracks player names and win counts
+- Leaderboard stats save to local storage
+- Sound and color effects contribute to overall user experience

 ## Screenshots

 | Menu Screen                                                       | Gameboard                                                      | Leaderboard                                                       |